 Special care should be taken before claiming sustainability achievements.
 Marketers should be cognizant of ongoing work to establish relevant methods to measure and validate sustainability.
 Any relevant limitations should be made clear.
 An unqualified “sustainability” claim may be understood to involve company actions beyond efforts to reduce environmental impacts.
 Claims may be perceived as stating or implying that they involve social and economic impacts, such as support for fair working conditions, diversity and inclusion, communities, or charities, or the like, as well.
 Hence, marketers making sustainability claims should be mindful that consumers may take away a broader corporate social responsibility message.
 They should be able to substantiate all direct and implied messages and qualify claims accordingly.

-A specific claim about individual environmental attributes supported by reliable scientific evidence could be linked to a claim of “sustainability” (for example, “our products are sustainable because they are made of 100% post-consumer recycled content and are recyclable”); however, marketers should avoid stating or implying that an entire product, facility or operation is “sustainable” without qualification simply because it has some positive environmental benefits.
+A specific claim about individual environmental attributes supported by reliable scientific evidence could be linked to a claim of “sustainability” (for example, “our products are sustainable because they are made of 100% post-consumer recycled content and are recyclable”); however, marketers should never state or imply that an entire product, facility or operation is “sustainable” without qualification simply because it has some positive environmental benefits.

 D 2.3 Qualifications